-First let’s discuss what we call “variable” and “fixed” expenses.
-We look at this a little differently than other texts may define these categories.
+First, let’s discuss what we call “variable” and “fixed” expenses.
+We look at this a little differently than other texts that may define these categories.
 First, we view “fixed” as any expense that must occur, whether or not it is the same price per month.
 For example, we view groceries as a fixed expense.
-We must eat, therefore, this is an expense that is going to occur every month no matter the scenario.
+We must eat; therefore, this is an expense that is going to occur every month no matter the scenario.
 However, it may change by 10-20%.
 Even though it can change, we still consider this a fixed expense.
 Variable expenses, in our minds, are areas that may or may not occur.
 Variable expenses are also purchases that could be eliminated if a cash flow pinch occurred, such as entertainment.

 Once we have created monthly variable and fixed expenses, it is important to consider items that may not show up routinely.
 This could be quarterly, biannually, annually, or on-demand.
 Many people forget to budget for these items and these expenses create problems with the budget over time.
-These expenses may include: gifts, auto repair/tires, oil changes, vehicle registration, home repairs, taxes, pet care, medical expenses above premiums, clothing, annual memberships, etc. All of these items need to be reflected in a budget.
+These expenses may include gifts, auto repair/tires, oil changes, vehicle registration, home repairs, taxes, pet care, medical expenses above premiums, clothing, annual memberships, etc. All these items need to be reflected in a budget.

 - The variable expenses need to be somewhat generous and forgiving for unexpected items.
 This may include a miscellaneous category with enough wiggle room to successfully maneuver most routine but not monthly expenses.